komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 String parameters must be enclosed in single quotes.

+Starting from v2.58, you can use ["INPUT_XX" macros](#optimization-inputs) to replace the parameter value with the special parameter that could be optimized.

 {% include alert.html type="warning" title="Warning" content="Indicators with 'parameters groups' can't be used with parameters specified!" %}

 <br />